There’s a dark side to seeing in a new year.

 That’s a lot of emotional baggage I was carrying around.
 Weighing me down without me even realising it.

-However, by asking myself what I did achieve in 2020, I was able to change my mindset.
-To breathe new life into 2021.
+However, by asking myself what I did achieve in this year, I was able to change my mindset.
+To breathe new life into the following year.
 To get inspired for the year ahead!

 Some positives for me were:

 - Spending 4 months in France with my family